ElementsProject/lightning/doc/PLUGINS.md

 }
 ```

-The `options` will be added to the list of command line options that
+During startup the `options` will be added to the list of command line options that
 `lightningd` accepts.
+If any `options` "name" is already taken startup will abort.
 The above will add a `--greeting` option with a
 default value of `World` and the specified description. *Notice that
 currently string, integers, bool, and flag options are supported.*